Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 The **Custom Stamps** are located in the **Stamps** drop-down menu below the **Checkmark** stamp button.

+##### Support for Non-AEV Generated Stamps

+Stamps with predefined images and subject text are fully supported without restrictions.
+Limited support is available for custom stamps not generated directly in AEV.
+To view non-AEV stamps, which are stamps that are not generated in AEV, you must set the configuration `excludeEmbeddedAnnotations` to `false`.
+For more information on `excludeEmbeddedAnnotations`, see [Exclude Embedded Annotations]({% link enterprise-viewer/latest/config/files.md %}#excludeembeddedannotations).

+Custom stamp requests that fall outside these supported capabilities will be treated as enhancement requests and may require additional development work.
+For configuration details, refer to [AEV Stamp Properties]({%link enterprise-viewer/latest/config/files.md %}#aevstampproperties).

 #### Help

 The **Help** button is used to give the user more information regarding Enterprise Viewer.
 When this button is clicked a